BDC Hamburger Icon

 9. Use invoice factoring or short-term loans.

-By selling your AR to an invoice factoring company, you could be paid up to 90 percent of the value of an invoice within 24 hours of issuing it.
+By selling your AR to an invoice factoring company, you could receive up to 90 percent of the value of an invoice within 24 hours of issuing it.
 You won’t have to wait 30, 60 or 90 days to receive a customer’s payment.
 Remember that factoring companies base their funding decisions on your customers’ creditworthiness.
-The better your credit score, the lower the interest rate you’ll pay.
+The better their credit score, the lower the interest rate you’ll pay.

 Keep the following information in mind if you’re considering using invoice factoring: